-The English Extension 1 course provides students who undertake Advanced English and are accomplished in their use of English with the opportunity to extend their use of language and self-expression in creative and critical ways.
-Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, they refine their understanding and appreciation of the cultural roles and the significance of texts.
+The English Extension 1 course provides students with the opportunity to extend their use of language and self-expression in creative and critical ways.
+Students engage with increasingly complex concepts through a broad range of literature from different contexts.
+Through this, they refine their understanding and appreciation of the significance of texts, and the way that literature shapes and reflects the world.

-- Module: Texts, Culture and Value - Related Research Project (This project may be undertaken concurrently with the module)
+- Texts, Culture and Value - Related Research Project (this project may be undertaken concurrently)

-Teachers prescribe ONE text from the past and its manifestations in one or more recent cultures.
-Students research a range of texts as part of their independent project.
+Teachers prescribe ONE text from the past and its manifestations in one or more recent contexts.
+Students select ONE text and its manifestations in one or more recent contexts.
+They research a range of texts as part of their Related research project.